 - When you make physical changes from sitting to standing, from standing to sitting, use it as a reminder to take deep breaths.

 - If your belly aches or rumbles in hunger, use it as a reminder to breath from your abdomen.

 - And if you feel stress rising in you, use it as a reminder to breathe. (based on www.confidentparentsconfidentkids.org)

 3. Box breathing

-For an even deeper effect, you can intentionally relax different muscle groups in your body at every exhale.
+For an even more profound effect, you can intentionally relax different muscle groups in your body at every exhale.
 Close your eyes, if that feels ok.
 Feel where the tension is in your body.
-Inhale and think of letting the tension go as you exhale.
+Inhale then think of letting it go as you exhale.

 Yoga utilises the breath in many ways and incorporates breathing techniques into the practice.
 Click here for detailed instructions of three pranayamas (or breath control) exercises.